Two Nuns Slain, Two Wounded by Attacker Using Statue, Knife

 ``The word that keeps coming to mind is massacre,″ Mayor Ruth Joseph said Sunday. ``The holy, religious, beautiful sisters who caused no one any harm were violated in the worst sense of the word.″

 Nuns of the Servants of the Blessed Sacrament had just finished a prayer service Saturday evening when an intruder smashed the glass on a locked door, opened it and walked inside.

-When police arrived inside the convent's chapel, the man was beating one of the nuns with a religious figurine and officers had to pull him off of her.
-He also beat and stabbed three others with a knife in an adjacent part of the convent.
+When police arrived inside the convent’s chapel, the man was beating one of the nuns with a religious figurine and officers had to pull him off of her.
+He also beat and stabbed three others in an adjacent part of the convent.
 Besides the statue, he used a knife and one of the nun’s canes, said Stephen McCausland of the state Public Safety Department.

 Mother Superior Edna Mary Cardozo, 68, died late Saturday at Kennebec Valley Medical Center in Augusta, and Sister Mary Julien Fortin, 67, died early Sunday, a hospital spokeswoman said.

 An autopsy by the state’s deputy chief medical examiner determined that the women died from ``multiple blunt force injuries of the head.″ A third nun, Sister Patricia Keane, 68, was in good condition early today at an area hospital and the fourth, Sister Mary Anna DiGiacomo, 72, was in serious condition.

 Mark A. Bechard, 37, a local man who had occasionally worshiped at the convent, was taken away with blood still staining his white T-shirt.
 He was charged with murder and jailed without bail pending an arraignment either today or Tuesday.

 Police had no motive for the attacks, but Bechard had a history of mental problems and had previous run-ins with the law.
 He was involuntarily committed to a mental hospital in 1994, said Police Chief John Morris.